Nicholas Anthony DiMarzio: Bishop of Camden

 On Jun 7, 1999, John Paul II appointed DiMarzio as the sixth bishop of Camden.
-He was installed at St. Agnes Church in Camden, New Jersey, on July 22, 1999.
+He was installed at St. Agnes Church in Blackwood, New Jersey, on July 22, 1999.

 While bishop, he established an Office of Ethnic Ministries, an Office of Black Catholic Ministry, and an Office of Hispanic Ministry.
 DiMarzio also created an apostolate to the Haitian community and founded two missions to serve the Korean and Vietnamese communities.
 In 2000, DiMarzio established Mater Ecclesiae Chapel, the first canonically established mission owned by a diocese and staffed exclusively by diocesan priests to offer exclusively the Tridentine Mass.

 On March 23, 2003, DiMarzio approved an $880,000 settlement to 19 plaintiffs who had sued the diocese in 1994.
 The plaintiffs alleged sexual abuse by clergy in the diocese from 1961 through 1985.
 Seven of the plaintiff complaints had been dismissed in court over the years due to lack of evidence.